Upgrading to Magnolia 6.4

 Digital Asset Management (DAM) changes

 In Magnolia 6.4, you can decouple asset binary storage to an external system while managing metadata in Magnolia’s native DAM.
 This reduces the size of the JCR, speeds up publishing, and improves search performance by optimizing metadata storage.
-See the DAM (Digital Asset Management) documentation for details about implementing external binary storage.
+See the DAM documentation for details about implementing external binary storage.
 Migration scripts are provided to move assets from JCR to S3.

 DAM module 5.0 and DAM module 6.0 provide almost identical functionality and code.
 The deciding factor for which version to use is the Magnolia version you are running.